User Manual – Durst

 3.8.
 Spot Color Definition

 3.8.1.
-Save Color Values from Grid Chart System-wide
+Save Color Values from Grid Chart System-Wide

 1. Select the desired color value [128] in the Grid Chart.

-2. In the drop-down menu [129] of the Save button, select the entry Save as.
+2. In the dropdown menu [129] of the Save button, select the entry Save as.

-Figure 61: The Create Spot Color Definition dialog with the option to save the Spot Color system-wide
+Figure 61: The dialog Create Spot Color Definition with the option to save the Spot Color system-wide

 3.8.2.
 Processing Steps for Spot Colors of the Type «Output as Separation»

-To do this, proceed as follows:
+To do this, follow these steps:

-3. Click on Save to apply the settings.
+3. Click Save to apply the settings.

-Figure 62: The Edit Spot Color Definition dialog with the option to specify the Processing Steps Type
+Figure 62: The dialog Edit Spot Color Definition with the option to specify the Processing Steps Type

 3.8.3.
 Processing Steps for Spot Colors of the Type «Technical Colors»

-Figure 63: The Create Spot Color Definition dialog in Color > Spot Colors with the Processing Step Groups and Types
+Figure 63: The dialog Create Spot Color Definition in Color > Spot Colors with the Processing Step Groups and Types

-Figure 64: The Print Item Editor with the Preflight Results tab
+Figure 64: The Print Item Editor with the tab Preflight Results

 3.10.
 Show Suggested Fixups for Preflight Checks Without Primary Keys